parceltracer/dms_documentation/docs/tutorial-basics/for-delivery-organisations/orders/listing-orders.md

 ## Introduction

-The orders page provides you with a table listing all orders your orders.
+The orders page provides you with a table listing all your orders.

 This table is also supported with a search and filter sections so that you can narrow down the order list based on specific criteria.